Market Beliefs about Open vs. Closed AI: Introduction

-I revisit the exercise of \citet{andrews_markets_2025}, also considering the release of open weight models, during the time span late 2022-5.
-I replicate their finding that the yields of long dated U.S. treasury bonds \emph{decline} around the median release of proprietary AI models, by roughly 10 basis points.
-However, the pattern is opposite around the median release of open weight AI models: bond yields \emph{increase}, by roughly 10 basis points in this simplest specification.
-These median shifts that differ by a magnitude of roughly 20 basis points are shown in the latter two panels of Figure~\ref{fig:yield_event_study}.
-When both types of releases are pooled, there is not a clear pattern, as shown in the first panel.

-I refine these estimates using regression specifications that account for possible overlaps between event windows and estimate deviations relative to a prevailing trend.
+I replicate and extend the analysis in \citet{andrews_markets_2025}, including both proprietary and open releases.
+In addition to reproducing estimates using median differences across time, I use regression specifications that account for overlaps between event windows and estimate deviations relative to a prevailing trend.
 The resulting mean changes follow the same pattern and are slightly larger.
 I find similar patterns in corporate bonds.
 Patterns are similar in inflation protected bonds (TIPS) but more muted: the different model releases also coincide with opposing changes in inflation expectations and a US dollar currency index.
 Interpreting these estimates as causal effects of AI model announcements relies on the original assumption of \citet{andrews_markets_2025} that the release dates of models are random with respect to other variables that would influence yields.

 Results are similar when the sample is restricted to model releases between 2023-4, though statistical power decreases.
-The pattern does not appear to be driven by a particular model release or particular labs.
+The pattern does not appear to be driven by a particular model release, and is also present in shorter windows around events.
 Across robustness tests, the most precisely estimated findings tend to be that the yield response is differential between open and closed releases, and that yields decline around the release of closed models relative to trend.
 In some tests, the yield increases around open releases are harder to differentiate statistically from the prevailing trend.
-However, confidence intervals admit the possibility that both the differential of the effects between open and closed releases, and the individual effects of each type of release, are large in magnitude.
+However, the estimates admit the possibility that both the differential of the effects between open and closed releases, and the individual effects of each type of release, are large in magnitude.